The benefits of a remote business

 There are multiple benefits if you are running a distributed business.
-You are no longer limited by your location, which opens up a wide number of new opportunities.
-You can be also much more flexible, which helps you to overcome competitors and grow beyond limits.
+You are no longer limited by your location, which opens up a vast number of new opportunities.
+You can also be much more flexible, which helps you to overcome competitors and grow beyond limits.

 Reclaim your freedom